Application Procedures-Individual Non-Residents

 Please follow the steps noted below to complete an application:

-License filing fee - two year term: $128 (effective 6/15/2013 this fee will be $140).
+Step 4 - License filing fee - two year term: $188

 Additional Documents: The Insurance Commissioner may require such other documents as will aid in determining whether the applicant meets the qualifications for a license.